 In order to be a candidate for a loan, you must have good personal credit scores.
 Potential lenders will base their decision partly on your scores because it is like a grade on your creditworthiness.
 However, if you have established credit in the business' name such as opening a business credit card, you will establish a business credit score and credit report, which will also be used in determining whether to extend you credit.

 The business score is calculated from information in the business credit report which includes various traits about the company and its financial history such as credit utilization ratio, payment history, outstanding debts and company size.
 It also may include information about the business owners and officers.

-A business credit report shows the same types of information as a personal credit report, but it is specific to a business's debt repayment and public records, such as bankruptcies or tax liens.
+A business credit report shows the same types of information as a personal credit report, but it is specific to a business's debt repayment and public records, such as bankruptcies or judgements.

 Find the Right Loan and Lender

 While you may look to family and friends for financial investments—66% of Hispanic entrepreneurs have received financial gifts or loans from la familia according to the Stanford report—to grow your business you will probably need larger financing at some point.